 I replied proudly in the affirmative.
 Not only did I can, but I pickled and froze and dehydrated and ketchuped.
-And I kept track of it all in a little ledger (which was what we all did before social media beckoned so seductively).
+And I kept track of it all in a little OCD ledger.
+Preserving the harvest like a rock star.

 “Oh honey, I used to do all that stuff too,” she said dismissively, and added “You’ll learn.”

-Well, I had no intention of ‘learning,’ unless it was yet another way I could stay up until one-thirty in the morning shredding my endocrine system upon the altar of Domesticity.
+Ha.
+I had no intention of ‘learning,’ unless it was yet another way I could stay up until one-thirty in the morning shredding my endocrine system upon the altar of Domesticity & Career.
 Youth and Naiveté were quite firmly in charge – whispering ever in my ear – and I ashamedly assumed that my elder was not my better.

-A few short years later the endocrine system was thoroughly and expertly shredded (I didn’t do anything by halves), and I found myself forced to take a few steps back.
+A few short years later the endocrine system was thoroughly and expertly shredded (I don’t do anything by halves), and I found myself forced to take a few steps back.
 Several actually.

 The process taught me a valuable lesson: just because I could do something, didn’t mean I should.
 I had to start saying no. An even shorter year later I was taught another valuable lesson: that my raging Type A personality required a thorough check up every year.

 And it looks like I’m due for my annual inspection.

 Is all this to say that we shouldn’t can the tomatoes, re-paint the living room or write the novel?
 No. Not at all.

 Instead I believe that we need to find and fight for what is bringing our families and ourselves a quiet, centered contentment, and say no to the rest of the noise.
 That might mean one less organization to join or one less project to start or one high-stress promotion to refuse.